 - The injury was notified two months or more after it occurred

-If a reasonable excuse notice is provided in writing, the Insurer then has a further 21 days to decide whether they will accept or decline the claim.
+If a reasonable excuse notice is provided in writing, they have a further 21 days to decide whether they will accept or decline your work injury claim.

-In our day-to-day practice at Garling and Co, we regularly find that insurers are notified of injuries and receive a SIRA Certificate of Capacity (previously Workcover) and ignore it and make no decision regarding liability.
+As Workplace Injury Lawyers at Garling and Co, we regularly find that insurers are notified of work-related injuries and receive a SIRA Workers Compensation Certificate of Capacity (previously Workcover) and ignore it and make no decision regarding liability.

-They refuse to commence any weekly compensation payments for your work-related injury or illness and refuse to pay medical expenses.
-They often start to investigate the claim and arrange a medical examination.
+They refuse to commence any weekly compensation payments for your work-related injury or illness and refuse to pay treatment-related costs.
+They then often start to investigate the claim and arrange a medical examination.

-The legislation is clear, the insurance company must commence provisional liability payments within 7 days, failure to do so is an offence under the act, and the Insurer can be fined by SIRA (previously Workcover).
+The legislation is clear; the insurance company must commence provisional liability payments within 7 days.
+Failure to do so is an offence under the Act, and they can be fined by SIRA (previously Workcover).
 Once provisional liability payments commence, the insurance company can investigate the claim to determine whether they should continue to accept liability.

 If the insurance company fails to commence provisional liability payments within 7 days as required, then you have two options:

-- Contact Garling & Co Lawyers, who specialises a lawyer who specialises in compensation
+- Contact a lawyer who specialises in compensation for legal advice

-- Contact the WIRO and ask for an assistance officer on 13 94 76 or wiro.nsw.gov.au
+- Contact the WIRO and ask for assistance officer on 13 94 76 or wiro.nsw.gov.au

-2. An employer must provide you with suitable work when you are fit to return to work.
+2. An employer must provide you with suitable work when you are fit to return.

-Section 49 of the Workplace Injury Management Workers Compensation Act 1998 (NSW) outlines the requirement that an employer must provide suitable work to an injured employee.
+Section 49 of the Workplace Injury Management Act 1998 (NSW) outlines that an employer must provide suitable work to an injured employee.

-If because of an injury a worker is partially unfit for work and can return to work on either a part-time or full-time basis but has restrictions as to the nature of the duties, they can perform the employer must at the request of the worker provide suitable employment for the worker.
+Suppose because of a workplace injury, you are partially unfit for work and can return to work on either a part-time or full-time basis but have restrictions on the nature of the duties you can perform.
+In that case, you must be provided with suitable job tasks when requested.

-An employer must provide suitable employment, and if available, a similar or equivalent nature of work to what was being performed at the time of the accident.
-A worker does not have to perform suitable duties which are demeaning or do not provide any real benefit to the employer.
+An employer must provide suitable tasks, and if available, similar, or equivalent nature of duties to what was being performed at the time of the accident.
+You do not have to perform suitable duties that are demeaning or do not provide any real benefit to the organisation.

-If an employer fails to provide such suitable duties, they can be fined up to $10,000.
+Failing to provide such suitable duties can result in fines of up to $10,000.

 Our experience is that employers often refuse to provide suitable employment, despite such work being readily available.
-If your employer refuses to offer you suitable work, you should make a complaint to the Insurer and WIRO on 13 94 76 or wiro.nsw.gov.au
+If you are not offered appropriate work, you should make a complaint to the Insurer and WIRO on 13 94 76 or wiro.nsw.gov.au

-The employer does not have to provide suitable work if they are a small employer and do not have any suitable or light positions available.
+The employer does not have to provide suitable work if they are a small business and do not have appropriate or light work positions.

 3. Workers Compensation Insurers are known as Scheme Agents, and they are responsible to the State Insurance Regulatory Authority – SIRA

-SIRA is responsible for the functioning of the worker’s compensation system in NSW, which was previously the Workcover Authority of NSW.
+SIRA is responsible for functioning the worker’s compensation system in NSW, which was previously the Workcover Authority of NSW.

-SIRA is responsible for underwriting and collecting all workers compensation premiums from employers and paying all benefits.
+SIRA is responsible for underwriting and collecting all workers’ compensation premiums from employers and paying all benefits.

-If you believe the scheme agent (insurer) is not complying with their obligations, you should call the WIRO on 13 94 76 or wiro.nsw.gov.au and lodge a complaint.
-WIRO will investigate your complaint and recommend the insurer comply with their obligations under the Act.
+If you believe the scheme agent is not complying with their obligations, you should call WIRO on 13 94 76 or wiro.nsw.gov.au and lodge a complaint.
+WIRO will investigate your complaint and recommend the insurer comply with its obligations under the Act.

-4. If you have sustained a permanent injury, then you may be entitled to thousands of $$ in Lump Sum compensation.
+4. If you have sustained a permanent workplace injury, you may be eligible for thousands of $$ in Lump Sum compensation.

-If you have sustained a permanent injury while employed, then you may be entitled to lump-sum compensation.
+If you have sustained a permanent workplace injury while employed, you may be entitled to lump-sum work injury compensation.
 A permanent injury is an impairment that is unlikely to change within the next 12 months.

-Workers compensation insurers rarely inform injured workers of their right to claim a lump sum for permanent impairment.
+Compensation insurers rarely inform those claiming their right to lump-sum compensation for permanent impairment.

-The amount of lump-sum compensation you receive for permanent impairment is in addition to your rights to claim weekly benefits of compensation and medical expenses.
+The amount of lump-sum workers compensation you receive for permanent impairment is in addition to your rights to claim weekly benefits of compensation and medical costs for your work injury.

-If you obtain a lump sum amount for permanent impairment, your weekly payments and medical expenses do not stop.
+If you obtain a lump sum for permanent impairment, your weekly payments and treatment expenses do not stop.

 To determine if you are entitled to receive a lump sum amount of compensation for permanent impairment, you must be assessed by an independent medical examiner that (using guidelines established by Workcover, now SIRA) assesses your percentage of Whole Person Impairment.

 This claim is made through the Personal Injury Commission of NSW.

 You must obtain an assessment of greater than 10% whole person impairment and equal to or greater than 15% for psychological injuries to be eligible to receive compensation for permanent impairment.

-To claim lump-sum compensation for permanent impairment, you will need to contact a lawyer who is an accredited specialist in personal injury law.
+To claim lump-sum payment for permanent impairment, you will need to contact a lawyer who is an accredited specialist in personal injury law.

-If your permanent impairment is agreed with the insurer or assessed as at least of 15% or more then you may be able to make an additional claim for Work Injury Damages – see more information below.
+Suppose your permanent impairment is agreed with the insurer or assessed as at least 15% or more.
+In that case, you may be able to make an additional claim for Work Injury Damages – see more information below.

-5. You have an entitlement to claim damages against your employer if your injury was because of your employer’s negligence.
+5. You have an entitlement to claim work injury damages if your workplace injury was because of your employer’s negligence.
 This is known as a Work Injury Damages claim.

-The workers compensation insurer will never tell you that you have a right to sue your employer to claim work injury damages if your workplace injury was sustained because of your employer’s negligence.
+The insurer will never tell you that you have a right to sue your employer to claim work injury damages if your workplace injury was sustained because of your employer’s negligence.

-The workers compensation scheme is generally a ‘no fault’ scheme, where you are entitled to weekly compensation, medical expenses, and lump-sum compensation payments if you have sustained an injury while working, you do not need to prove that your employer was negligent.
+The scheme is generally a ‘no fault’ scheme, where you are entitled to weekly compensation, medical expenses, and lump-sum payments.
+If you have sustained an injury while working, you do not need to prove negligence.

-However, a part of the Workers Compensation Act allows you to sue your Insurer if they were negligent and receive modified Common Law Damages.
+However, a part of the Act allows for damages, and you can sue your employer if they were negligent and receive modified Common Law Damages.

-Common-Law Damages is simply a legal term for monetary compensation.
-A claim against your employer for modified Common Law Damages is known as a Work Injury Damages claim.
+Damages is simply a legal term for monetary compensation.
+A damages claim for modified Common Law Damages is known as a Work Injury Damages claim.

 To make a Work Injury Damages claim, you must establish the following:

-- You must have a permanent impairment equal to or greater than 15% whole person impairment assessed by an independent doctor appointed by the Personal Injury Commission or as agreed with the Insurer and;
+- You must have a permanent impairment equal to or greater than 15% whole person impairment assessed by an independent doctor appointed by the Personal Injury Commission or as agreed with the insurer and;

 - You must be able to demonstrate negligence on behalf of your employer or a fellow employee.
 Negligence is a breach of your employer’s duty to take reasonable care whilst you are in the course of your employment.

-- If you can establish both, you have an entitlement to seek lump-sum compensation in the form of damages.
+- If you can establish both, you are entitled to seek lump-sum payments in the form of work injury damages.

-The workers compensation legislation has modified these damages, and employees can only claim damages against their employer for loss of past and future income.
+The damages legislation has modified these work injury damages and employees can only claim past and future income loss.

-If you decide to proceed with a claim for work injury damages and are successful, you are no longer entitled to any workers compensation benefits.
-Any weekly benefits or medical expenses you are receiving will stop.
-A work injury damages claim is a complete and final settlement of all your rights and entitlements under the Workers Compensation Act.
+If you decide to proceed with a damages claim for work injury damages and are successful, you are no longer entitled to any compensation benefits.
+Any weekly benefits or treatment expenses you are receiving will stop.
+A work injury damages claim is a complete and final settlement of all your rights and what you are entitled to under the Workers Compensation Act.

-A claim for work injury damages must be brought within 3 years of the date of your injury.
+A work injury damages claim must be brought within 3 years of the date of your injury.

-6. The insurance company does not want you to get a lawyer to assist you in making a work injury claim or a claim for work injury damages.
+6. The insurance company does not want you to get legal advice to assist you in making a work injury claim or a claim for work injury damages.

 The last thing that workers compensation insurers want you to do is get legal advice from a specialist workers compensation lawyer.
-They would prefer if you believed everything they had to say about your rights and entitlement under the act.
-The workers compensation insurer claims officers are often wrong about your rights and entitlements, and they will rarely tell you about your entitlement to lump sum compensation or work injury damages.
+They would prefer if you believed everything they had to say about your rights and entitlement under the Act.
+The workers’ compensation claims officers are often wrong about your rights and entitlements, and they will rarely tell you about your entitlement to lump-sum compensation or work injury damages.

 Claims officers undergo limited training in the Workers Compensation Scheme, which is highly complex.
 That little training and the complexity of the system means they don’t fully understand your rights under the Act and often do not apply the Act correctly and make mistakes about your entitlements.

 Not all lawyers, however, are the same.
-Some lawyers will tell you they know all about the Workers Compensation Scheme when they probably know very little.
-The only way to be sure whether your Lawyer is an expert in workers compensation is to make sure they are An Accredited Specialist in Personal Injury Law, by the Law Society of NSW.
+The only way to be sure whether your Lawyer is an expert in workers compensation is to make sure they are Accredited Specialist by the Law Society of NSW.

-We hope this has helped you to better understand your rights and entitlements under the Workers Compensation Act.
+We hope this guide has helped you to better understand your rights and entitlements, including those to claim work injury damages.